Neck Traction Can Be An Effective Therapy For Neck Problems

 These new home based neck traction devices are lightweight, easy to travel with and effective for neck pain relief.

-For many years neck traction devices have been used to obtain relief by removing nerve pressure and relaxing the tight muscles and improving the circulation.
+For many years neck stretching devices have been used to obtain relief by removing nerve pressure and relaxing the tight muscles and improving the circulation.
 Until recently, many have been cumbersome and difficult to use at home.
-Many devices employ a weighted system attached to the head and placing pressure on the jaw.
+Many cervical traction devices employ a weighted system attached to the head and placing pressure on the jaw.

 They may utilize a harness that attaches with weights and allowed to place significant weight by hanging over the edge of a table or use a pulley system connected to a door with strings and a water bag.
 This may place harmful stress about the jaw, aggravating tmj pain and may appear intimidating, instead of being a relaxing experience as well as being able to apply with ease and comfort.
 I have not had much luck getting patients to comply with these type of neck traction devices and I guess I don’t blame them.
 It’s just a bit scary for the average person.